INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 See below for the exact meaning of each of these settings.

 In addition to specifying this information in your input format configuration file, it is also possible to edit the index metadata file manually.
 If you do this, be careful, because it might break something.
 It is best to use a text editor with support for YAML, and to validate the resulting file with a YAML validator such as [YAML Lint](http://www.yamllint.com/).
 Also remember that if you edit the index metadata file, and you later decide to generate a new index from scratch, your changes to the metadata file will be lost.
 If possible, it is therefore preferable to put this information in the input format configuration file directly.
+(If you find that this is not possible in your case, please let us know.)

 Here's a commented example of indexmetadata.yaml: